Maged325/SQL-Portfolio/README.md

+# 🗃️ **SQL Portfolio**
+Welcome to my SQL Projects Portfolio, where I’ve used MySQL and PostgreSQL to explore, analyze, and draw insights from real-world datasets.

-# Project_1: Data Analysis using MySQL
+## 📌 **Project 1: Sales Data Analysis using MySQL**
- ### Working with Walmart sales data to understand top-performing branches and products, sales trends of different products, and the different factors that affect sales of the different branches.
+Analyzed Walmart sales data to identify:

+🏬 Top-performing branches and products

+📈 Sales trends across product categories

+🎯 Key factors affecting sales in different regions

-# Project_2: Data Analysis using  MySQL + Tableau
+## 📌 **Project 2: Employee Analysis using MySQL + Tableau**
- ### This project aims to compare male and female employees working in a certain company in different departments, along with their salaries from 1990 to 2002.
-# Project_3: Using MySQL with mutliple tables
- ### In this project, the most common SQL statements needed in analyzing any dataset for data analysis are applied.
- # Project_4: Data Analysis using PostgreSQL
- ### In this project, the history of olympics data are used to answer questions to find out about total medals won, and compare it with gender, country, and sport.
+Combined SQL and Tableau to visualize employee data and analyze:

+👩‍💼 Gender distribution across departments

+💰 Salary trends from 1990 to 2002

+📊 Interactive dashboards created using Tableau

+## 📌 **Project 3: SQL Practice with Multiple Tables**
+Hands-on SQL practice applying essential queries such as:

+🔗 Joins, aggregations, subqueries, and case statements

+🎯 Common patterns in data exploration and business analysis

+## 📌 **Project 4: Olympic History Analysis using PostgreSQL**
+Explored the Olympic Games dataset to uncover:

+🥇 Total medals by country, gender, and sport

+🧠 Advanced PostgreSQL queries for data segmentation and insight generation

+📂 Each project demonstrates real-world SQL skills in action — from data extraction to insight generation.

+### Feel free to explore the code and insights!
+🔗 [Insert links to each project folder or notebook here]